Your baby's sweet smile is irresistible, but when whitish flakes suddenly appear on their scalp, you start to worry.

 - caused by excessive sebum production on the scalp

-- may be due to hormonal changes that occur in the baby's first months of life
+- This can be due to hormonal changes that occur in the first months of the baby's life.

-- usually also due to excessive sebum production
+- This is usually also due to excessive sebum production.

-- can be caused by an excessive reaction of the sebaceous glands
+- can be caused by an overreaction of the sebaceous glands

 texture